 In the case of contested divorces, going without representation could cost you thousands of dollars, countless hours, and your sanity.
 While it’s best to have representation, it also goes a long way if you and your spouse come to an agreement early on.

 What happens during a divorce?

 If the spouses haven’t come to an agreement by this point, they enter into mediation.
 Then they go to pretrial, where a court date for trial is set up to 6 to 8 months out.
 The final decision is reached at trial, and the divorce is finalized.
-For spouses with minor children, there is the extra step of a parenting plan conference at some point.
+For spouses with minor children, at some point, there is the extra step of a parenting plan conference.

 What about a prenuptial agreement?

 Some couples opt to draft a prenuptial agreement, known as a prenup, before they get married.
 They determine how their assets will be divided if they get divorced.
 A prenup remains valid as long as it’s in writing and signed.
 If both spouses still agree on the conditions of the prenup, it can simplify the divorce proceedings.
 It’s as helpful as you allow it to be.

 When it comes to getting a divorce, it’s best for both spouses to agree on the conditions early on.
 It may require compromise, but it’ll be worth it in the long run.
 You won’t have to endure a lengthy and costly divorce with incessant arguments and strife.